Vision

 We have scholarship opportunities for members of groups with historical and/or current barriers to equity.
 To read more about the bursary check it out here.

-If you missed any of our in-person workshops, then you can check out these recorded versions of our workshops.
+If you missed any of our in-person workshops, you can check out these online workshops.
 They include the video of the workshop and the full manual.
-Once you have purchased the workshop a link will be sent to you within 24hrs with the information.

 Accessibility to Field School